Bhuvanesh-F/Web-project/README.md

 Working on VitalCare across both the database design and the full coding implementation gave me a significantly broader understanding of how all layers of a web application connect and depend on each other.

-On the **database side**, designing a schema for a multi-role, dual-domain system forced me to think carefully about data integrity, referential constraints, and the security implications of schema design choices — such as using UUID keys to prevent sequential ID enumeration and using `ON DELETE CASCADE` vs `ON DELETE SET NULL` intentionally rather than arbitrarily.
+On the **database side**, designing a schema for a multi-role, dual-domain system forced me to think carefully about data integrity, referential constraints, and the security implications of schema design choices — such as using UUID keys to prevent sequential ID enumeration and choosing between `ON DELETE CASCADE` and `ON DELETE SET NULL` deliberately rather than arbitrarily.

 On the **security side**, implementing CSRF protection, prepared statements, and XSS escaping not as isolated exercises but as features woven into a real application helped me understand why these techniques matter in practice, not just in theory.